ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\chi_{k%2B1} = \chi_{k} %2B \Delta_t \frac{1}{T_{\chi}}(\chi_d - \chi_{k})"> <br>
 <img src="https://render.githubusercontent.com/render/math?math=U_{k%2B1} = U_{k} %2B \Delta_t \frac{1}{T_{U}}(U_d - U_{k})"> <br>

 <p> One version each for the CPU/GPU implementation.
-By specifying the compile time flag OWNSHIP_TYPE, one can choose to use this model for the Ownship.
+By specifying the compile time flag **OWNSHIP_TYPE**, one can choose to use this model for the Ownship.
 This kinematic model is the default for the Obstacle Ship. </p>

 ### KF